michmech/plausibility/README.md

 1. The first suggestion is to design a complex hierarchy of types and subtypes in your abstract grammar.
 So, for example, you would have one type for food items which can be described as hot, another for those which can be described as fresh and so on.
 I find this solution unsatisfactory because it causes more problems than it solves:

-  - If an item belongs in more than one type, for example pizza which can be described both as hot and as fresh, then it needs to exist in your gramar more than once.
+  - If an item belongs in more than one type, for example pizza which can be described both as hot and as fresh, then it needs to exist in your grammar more than once.
 This bloats the grammar up and misses a generalization.
 Ideally you want to have only one pizza entity on your grammar.

   - GF doesn't really *do* subtyping, you can only fake it with type coercion functions.
 This makes your abstract syntax trees more complex than they need to be.